aarsonline/aarsonline.github.io/class1/glu3/README.md

 ## Clinical significance

-The human gene EPRS encoding the cytosolic glutamyl-prolyl tRNA synthetase is involved in autosomal recessive hypomyelinating leukodystrophy 15 (HLD15), which is caused by homozygous or compound heterozygous mutations (Mendes et al. 2018).
+The human EPRS gene is involved in autosomal recessive hypomyelinating leukodystrophy 15 (HLD15), which is caused by homozygous or compound heterozygous mutations (Mendes et al. 2018).